GKnirps/ukidek/year-01.md

 Autumn has arrived.
 Several workshops are set up, we have mussels and eggs as addition to our diet.

 Our current bottleneck is our mason, Ingish.
-We have a high demand on stone furniture such as cabinets, coffers and doorrs and Ingish cannot keep up.
+We have a high demand on stone furniture such as cabinets, coffers and doors and Ingish cannot keep up.
 We have dug out rooms for everyone, including potential immigrants this autumn but we cannot use these rooms yet due to lack of doors.

 We are somewhat low on drinks, partially because we don't have many barrels or stone pots.
 Our Stonecrafter made some, so we should be fine.
 Nevertheless, when the caravan comes, I should buy some food and drinks so we can make it over the winter.
 The weather above ground may stay warm in the winter, but underground only plump helmets continue to grow.